Last Updated on 06/04/2025

 1. Google Search Console

-A free tool provided by Google called Google Search Console enables website owners to track the visibility of their websites in Google search results.
-You may use it to find any negative links that can be harming the ranking of your website.
+Google Search Console is a free tool provided by Google that enables website owners to track their websites’ visibility in Google search results.
+You can use it to find negative links that can harm your website’s ranking.

 2. Semrush

-You may more quickly and completely analyze your website with this software bundle.
+This software bundle allows you to analyze your website more quickly and completely.
 Semrush is an efficient tool that helps you understand your website’s operations and the outcomes of your digital marketing campaigns and strategies.

-This tool aids in locating harmful connections on your website and offers a thorough backlink analysis and can warn you about any unethical or spammy links.
+This tool aids in locating harmful connections on your website, offers a thorough backlink analysis, and can warn you about any unethical or spammy links.

 3. Ahrefs

-Ahrefs is a popular SEO tool used by website owners and link builders to track their competitors and find broken connections.
-It can assist you in locating harmful links on your website by analyzing your backlink profile.
+Ahrefs is a popular SEO tool website owners and link builders use to track their competitors and find broken links.
+Analyzing your backlink profile can help you locate harmful links on your website.

 Ahrefs may be used to check for broken external links.
-You may start making repairs for these connections with the information provided in these reports, removing what some web SEO strategists refer to as “link rot” from your website.
+With the information provided in these reports, you can start making repairs for these connections, removing what some web SEO strategists refer to as “link rot” from your website.

 4. Moz Link Explorer

 An integrated SEO tool called Moz has a backlink analyzer.
-It can assist you in identifying dangerous links on your website and offer advice on how to take them down.
+It can help you identify dangerous links on your website and offer advice on how to remove them.

 5. Ubersuggest